 How much does a Rolex cost?

-A vintage Rolex is a worthy investment.
+A pre owned Rolex is a worthy investment.
 Whether it is for a first-time watch buyer looking to save some money, or a serious collector on the lookout for an exquisite rare find, vintage Rolex watches cater for all budgets and purposes.

 You can find used Rolex watches such as a Rolex Air King or a manual wind Rolex Precision for in the region of £1-2,000 which could suit first time buyers and collectors alike.